 - if there is no biopsy report to confirm a diagnosis of skin cancer; unless there is a confident diagnosis from an expert dermatologist or skin cancer doctor

 - if it is a personal preference not to have it

 - if it isn’t the right treatment for you, based on clinical and other factors as determined by us and/or your referring doctor

-Just Skin has two clinics; one in Maroochydore and the other in Gympie.
+Just Skin has three clinics across the Sunshine Coast region – one in Maroochydore, one in Noosa and another in Gympie.
 Our patients mainly consist of people who are either local to the area or within a reasonable driving distance.
 Treatments will always be delivered in the one location that is most convenient to you.